ackurat/ackurat.github.io/pages/posts/2025-02-07-understanding-postgresql-buffers.md

 ---

-## Quick Intro to PostgreSQL

 [PostgreSQL](https://www.postgresql.org/) is an open source relational database engine.
-It has been around for some 35 years, is highly performant, scalable through replication and is widely used.
-Major cloud providers offer managed solutions for Postgres, with additions such as automatic failover and recover and automatic maintenance.
+It has been around for some 35 years, is highly performant, scalable horizontally through replication and is widely used.
+Major cloud providers offer managed solutions for Postgres, with additions such as automatic failover and recover, and automatic maintenance.

 ## What is the Buffer Cache?